Geology (GEOL) Courses

 See How to read course descriptions for information about the formatting used.

 GEOL 100 Environmental Earth Science (3) Introduction to geology for non-science majors with an emphasis on the interaction between the Earth and its human population.
 The focus is on the solid Earth, natural hazards, natural resources, and pollution.
 Note: Geology students with an interest in environmental geology are encouraged to take GEOL 300.
-(Attributes: ALEX, GCC)
+(Attributes: ALEX, DP, GCC, GN)

 GEOL 100L Environmental Earth Sci Lab (1) (lab) Application of basic geological principles toward the understanding of man's relationship with the environment.
 Laboratory experiences in hazards mapping and assessment, environmental pollution, global change, and management of our geological resources.
 Develops skills in interpreting maps and remote sensing images.
 Pre: GEOL 100 or GEOL 300, which may be taken concurrently.